fallendynasty/rice-to-ln/README.md

 # rice-to-ln

-Takes LN charts from osu mania and converts them into rice charts
+Takes LN charts from osu mania and converts them into rice charts so actually the repository name should be ln to rice and this is a misnomer lol

 HOW TO USE THIS VERY IMPORTANT <br>